nelci592/reporting-docs/designing-reports/connecting-to-data/data-items/grouping-data-/how-to-add-groups-to-table-item-and-crosstab-item.md

 A new group is added to the grouping pane in the [Group Explorer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/group-explorer%})
-      and a row or column on which to display group values is added to the Table data item on the design surface.Add a details group to a Table data item using Report Designer
+      and a row or column on which to display group values is added to the Table data item on the design surface.

+##Add a details group to a Table data item using Report Designer

 1.